-ANNEX A (Glossary of Terms)
+ANNEX A - DEFINITIONS (Normative)

-Note that the defined terms are italicized throughout the standard.
+Note that the defined terms are italicized throughout the standard

 Asthmagen.
-A substance designated as an asthma causing agent by the Association of Occupational and Environmental Clinics (AOEC), which after review by AOEC have met the AOEC sensitization criteria.
+A substance designated as an asthma-causing agent as specifically listed by Chemical Abstracts Service (CAS) number by the Association of Occupational and Environmental Clinics (AOEC), which after review by AOEC has met the AOEC sensitization criteria (i.e., A with Rs or Rrs), or if classified as a respiratory sensitizer, and with a probable/plausible route of inhalation exposure.